s-KaiNet/spfx-fast-serve/README.md

 - live reloading (for hosted workbench as well)
 - debugging from VSCode with Chrome Debugger extension
 - doesn't mess up your default SPFx build.
 If you have troubles, simply switch back to regular `gulp serve`
+- adds only ~30 MB to your `node_modules` folder

 With `spfx-fast-serve` you will be able to significantly reduce the time from code change to a page refresh in a browser (a few times faster than the default `gulp serve` command).

 ## FAQs / known issues

 ### 1. When I run `npm run serve` I see

 > `ERROR in <Component>.tsx Cannot find module './<Component>.module.scss'`:

 ![Error](img/missing-module-error.png)